pjireland/WayneCoCourtData/README.md

 ...
 ```

+The last command should be the last year you'd like to include in the results.

 2. Run the command below to parse the court calendars you've just downloaded:

 ```
 python parse_calendars.py
 ```

-The last comand should be the last year you'd like to include in the results.

 3. Run Jupyter Notebooks from within the cloned `WayneCoCourtData` repository: